Neuro-computational models are different from classical neural networks (deep learning) in many aspects:

-ANNarchy (Artificial Neural Networks architect) is a parallel simulator for distributed rate-coded or spiking neural networks.
-The definition of the network is declared in Python, but the library generates optimized C++ code to actually run the simulation on parallel hardware, using either openMP (on multicore CPU architectures) or CUDA (on GPUs).
+Over many years, we have developed ANNarchy (Artificial Neural Networks architect), a parallel simulator for distributed rate-coded or spiking neural networks.
+The definition of the models is made in Python, but the library generates optimized C++ code to actually run the simulation on parallel hardware, using either openMP or CUDA.
 The current stable version is 4.6 and is released under the GNU GPL v2 or later.

 The code is available at: